kyma-project/test-infra/cmd/image-builder/README.md

 The example workflow consists of three jobs:

-1. `compute-tag` - a job that computes the tag for the image.
+1. `compute-tag` - computes the tag for the image.
 It uses the `get_tag` step output to pass the tag to the `build-image` job.
-2. `build-image` - a job that builds the image using the Image Builder reusable workflow.
+2. `build-image` - builds the image using the Image Builder reusable workflow.
    It uses the `kyma-project/test-infra/.github/workflows/image-builder.yml@main` reusable workflow.
    It builds the `test-infra/ginkgo` image, using the Dockerfile from the `prow/images/gingko/Dockerfile` path.
    The build context is the current directory which effectively means the repository root.
    It uses the `envs` file to load environment variables.
    The image will be tagged with the tag computed in the `compute-tag` job.
-3. `test-image` - a job that tests the image build in `build-image` job.
+3. `test-image` - tests the image build in the `build-image` job.
 It uses the `build-image` job output to get the image name.

 ## Workflow Permissions

-Image Builder reusable workflow requires permissions to access the repository and get OIDC token from GitHub identity provider.
+The Image Builder reusable workflow requires permissions to access the repository and get the OIDC token from the GitHub identity provider.
 You must provide the following permissions to the workflow or the job that uses the reusable workflow:

 ```yaml